Albert Ramos Viñolas: 2012: First ATP final & continued success, top 50

 At the 2012 Indian Wells Masters, he won over Richard Gasquet to reach the third round, where he fell to Pablo Andújar.
 At the 2012 Miami Masters, he defeated world no. 15 player Feliciano López, then lost to Gasquet in the third round.
 His lone ATP final came in the 2012 Grand Prix Hassan II in Casablanca, which he lost to reigning champion Andújar in an all-Spanish affair.

-2013-2015: Mixed results, minor setbacks; Continued struggles; Resurgence to his previous best
+2013–2015: Mixed results; Continued struggles; Resurgence to his previous best

 At the 2013 Miami Masters, Ramos Viñolas beat world no. 14 Juan Mónaco and former world no. 4 James Blake to reach the fourth round, where he lost to Jürgen Melzer.
 At the 2013 Barcelona Open, he defeated Jerzy Janowicz and world no. 15 Kei Nishikori, after which Rafael Nadal defeated him in the quarterfinals.

 At the 2015 Shanghai Rolex Masters, Ramos Viñolas defeated world No. 2 Roger Federer in three sets to reach the third round, where he fell to Jo-Wilfried Tsonga.